-This subsection provides terminology associated with file systems.
-Everything is viewed by UNICOS as a file, whether it is an ASCII file of user data or a physical disk device.
-UNICOS supports five types of files: regular, directory, block special (such as a disk drive), character special (such as a tape drive), and FIFO special.

-Regular files These files hold user data of various formats.
-Directory files These files contain the names of "regular" files and other directories, along with their corresponding inode numbers.
+This section provides terminology associated with file systems.
+Everything is viewed by the UNICOS system as a file, whether it is an ASCII file of user data or a physical disk device.
+The UNICOS system supports five types of files: regular, directory, block special (such as a disk drive), character special (such as a tape drive), and FIFO special.
+Regular files hold user data of various formats.
+Directory files contain the names of "regular" files and other directories, along with their corresponding inode numbers.
 When block or character special files are accessed, device drivers are invoked that communicate with peripheral devices, such as terminals, printers, and disk drives.
-FIFO special files, also called named pipes , allow unrelated programs to exchange information. physical device This is a tape or disk device.
-Physical disk devices are read from and written to in units of 512-word (4096-byte) blocks.
+FIFO special files, also called named pipes, allow unrelated programs to exchange information.

+A physical device is a tape or disk device.
+Physical disk devices are read from and written to in units of 512-word (4096-byte) blocks .
 The smallest unit of I/O disk devices can perform is one block.
-UNICOS file systems are defined in regions of contiguous blocks called slices .
-File systems can be built on many different slices. partition This is one slice on one physical device. logical device One or more slices creates a logical device.
+UNICOS file systems are defined in regions of contiguous blocks called slices.
+File systems can be built on many different slices.

+A partition is one slice on one physical device.

+One or more slices create a logical device.
 Although a logical device appears to be one device, its slices can be located across several physical devices.
-Logical devices become file systems when the disk is initialized with a file system structure by using the /etc/mkfs command. inode This contains information such as permissions and file size for all types of files.
-Regular files These files are composed of readable characters; these can include data, text, or program files that can be executed. special files These files are not composed of readable data.
+Logical devices become file systems when the disk is initialized with a file system structure by using the /etc/mkfs command.

+An inode contains information such as permissions and file size for all five types of files.

+Regular files are composed of readable characters; these can include data, text, or program files that can be executed.

+The following special files are not composed of readable data.
 Instead, they serve as a connection between a path name (such as /dev/dsk/root) and the device handling routines in the UNICOS kernel to control I/O to the device.

 - Block special files: Block special files are used to communicate with file systems.
 The drivers for these files process data in blocks.
 Block devices have a minimum transfer unit size of one block (4096 bytes or 512 words).
-All I/O for CRAY J90se file systems use block special files.
+All I/O for CRAY J90 file systems use block special files.
 You can address block special files and their related devices by using various I/O techniques. - Character special files: The drivers for these files process "raw" data, bypassing UNICOS kernel buffering.
 Data is transferred directly between the user's memory area and the physical device.
 UNICOS character special files are used to support tape and tty connections, among others.
 You can use character special files and their related devices only for sequential I/O.

-major device number This number refers to the type of device.
+All special files have a major and a minor device number associated with it.
+A major device number refers to the type of device.
 Major device numbers are used as an index into a table of device drivers appropriate for that kind of physical device.
-These routines open, close, read, write, and control a physical device. minor device number This number is used by the appropriate driver (determined by the major number) to specify a particular logical disk device, tape drive, or physical device.
+These routines open, close, read, write, and control a physical device.
+A minor device number is used by the appropriate driver (determined by the major number) to specify a particular logical disk device, tape drive, or physical device.
 Minor device numbers range from 0 to 255 and must be unique within the same major number; however, numbers 250 through 255 are reserved for use by the operating system.
-For example, on CRAY J90se systems, minor number 253 is used for the ce partition.
-For additional information, see General UNICOS System Administration , Cray Research publication SG-2301.
+For example, on CRAY J90 systems, minor number 253 is used for the ce partition.
+For additional information, see General UNICOS System Administration, Cray Research publication SG-2301.